Skip to main content

 Biographical Note

 In late 1911, Brossard accepted a call to serve as a missionary for the Church of Jesus Christ of Latter-day Saints in the Swiss-German mission.
-He was assigned to France and later became president at age twenty-three of the newly organized Paris, France mission.
+He was assigned to France and later became president at age twenty-three of the newly organized mission in Paris, France.

 Sources: